markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

   event.dataTransfer.clearData();
 ```

 Let's save and refresh our browser and see how our feature looks.
+Add a few tasks and drag them around.

 > **Asset Needed:** [Gif Drop Effect Jira Issue FSFO-289](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-235)

+Great job!
+The application is functioning very nicely with our new drag and drop feature.
+Let's add, commit, and push our work.
+Even though the app is working well, there are a few tweaks that could add some nice polish.
+Let's go over a few of these improvements in the next step.

 ## Enhance UI with Dragleave Event
-Congratulations on building a drag/drop app.
-It functions pretty well, but after playing with it a bit, there are some design elements we can improve for a better user experience.
-* Change the CSS to show when a list is being dragged over
+Congratulations on completing the drag and drop feature.
+It functions pretty well, but after playing with it, we found an improvement that would enhance the user experience.
+It would be nice if the user is able to see where the dragged element can be dropped.
+Upon the `dragover` or hover event on top of a task list, let's change the border to a dashed line and highlight the background color.

+In order to accomplish this task we will add some CSS properties to the task list element.
+As we have done several times in this lesson, we will use the `event.target` property to

-* In dropzoneDragHandler, have students console log event.target and then event.target.closest(".task-list") to show how we can capture the UL element
+* In `dropzoneDragHandler`, have students console log event.target and then event.target.closest(".task-list") to show how we can capture the UL element
 * On the closest element, use setAttribute() to add a dashed border
   * Point out that closest() and setAttribute() can be “chained” and explain how chaining methods works
 * Test in browser and note that the border never goes away